 [INSERT INDIE'S NAME] and/or the BBC may wish to use your contribution in other BBC services or in other progammes/services produced in connection with [INSERT PROG NAME].
 Either organisation may need to edit your contribution for technical or operational reasons.
 We cannot guarantee that your contribution will be shown.
 Please ensure that your contribution complies with the BBC's Terms of Use (www.bbc.co.uk/terms), and any local terms and House Rules.

-Requests for participants for market research or feedback sessions if the BBC is collecting the data use the following Privacy Notice:
+Requests for participants for market research or feedback sessions

 [Insert an introduction to the project which should include details of the aims of the project and the time commitments required from volunteers.]